httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

     * Reference: [UNIX], this document.
     * Status: standard

-  UNIXcksum:
+  UNIXcksum
-  :
+  : * Description: The algorithm computed by the UNIX "cksum" command,
-    * Description: The algorithm computed by the UNIX "cksum" command, as defined by the Single UNIX Specification, Version 2 [UNIX].
+      as defined by the Single UNIX Specification, Version 2 [UNIX].
 The output of this algorithm is an ASCII digit string representing the 32-bit CRC,